Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/postgres.md

 7. For **User** and **Password**, enter the username and password you created for postgres.
 8. Toggle the switch to connect using SSL.
 9. For SSL Modes, select:
-   - **disable** to disable encrypted communication between Hero Pixel and the source
+   - **disable** to disable encrypted communication between HeroPixeland the source
    - **allow** to enable encrypted communication only when required by the source
    - **prefer** to allow unencrypted communication only when the source doesn't support encryption
    - **require** to always require encryption.
 Note: The connection will fail if the source doesn't